Learn with Nika

 "Systems thinking.
 I can see how things connect and where the gaps are.
 I'm also good at documentation — I've been writing technical documents under pressure for 18 years.
 And I'm good at asking the question underneath the question."

-Question 04 of 07
+Question 04 of 09

 What do you avoid doing even when you know you should do it?

 The thing that sits on your to-do list.
 The task you push back.
 The email you haven't sent.
 Be specific.
+Also: what do you find genuinely difficult, slow, or draining — even if you can do it?

 These are exactly the tasks AI can help with most — but only if it knows what they are.
+This is where AI earns its place in your day.

 0 / 300

-Question 05 of 07
+Question 05 of 09

 Describe how you think and communicate.
 What's your natural style?